 Depending on the specific viewing location that could be just 300 to 450 stars.
 If 4 were the magnitude limit globally, the total number of visible stars worldwide would be ~500.

 From the core of a large city, you may only be able to see stars of magnitude 1 or brighter, for a total of maybe half a dozen stars.
 If 1.0 was the magnitude limit around the world, there would be just 13 stars visible overhead.
 However, there is a lot of city astronomy to be done, click the link to open our guide in a new tab!

 As earth-based viewers, we have to contend with the limiting effects of our atmosphere.

 A hypothetical middle-aged human with perfect vision may be able to detect stars brighter than magnitude 6 or 6.5 under a dark sky.
 However, near-sighted astronomers will see fewer stars than average, and far-sighted astronomers will see more than average.

 Matters are further complicated because our eyesight changes as we age.

 Reduced pupil size, decreased color vision and loss of peripheral vision, are all normal, age-related changes to our vision.
 So older astronomers will see fewer stars and observe less contrast between the colors of those stars.

-We can only see half the sky, or celestial sphere, at a time, so the maximum number of stars you would see at any one time with the naked eye ranges between 3,700 and 4,550.
+Since we can only see half the celestial sphere at a time, the maximum number of stars you could see with the naked eye in a dark location ranges between 2,600 and 4,500.

 How Many Stars Can We See With Binoculars and Telescopes?